usamapervaiz/Eng_assignment/README.md

 <img src="https://user-images.githubusercontent.com/22897244/124963549-e1143680-e017-11eb-9d02-ed77cdca3a28.png" width="400">

-Please refer to the notebook for the complete details of implementation
+Please refer to the notebook for the complete details of implementation.